project-gemmi/gemmi/docs/cif-parser.rst

 Additionally, DDL2 dictionaries can specify subtypes of the standard CIF types, for example ``int`` and ``float`` are mmCIF subtypes of a generic CIF ``numb``.

-We also keep track of comments, so we can write them back when saving file, but they are in a separate list.

 Let us start with a simple example.
 This code reads mmCIF file and shows weights of the chemical components::